 Any difficulty with walking (whether it is on flat land or up or down steps)

 that is considered a problem should be captured.

-DEM_24: Does (NAME) have difficulty remembering or concentrating?
+DEM_24: (Do/Does) (you/NAME) have difficulty remembering or concentrating?

 This question seeks to identify persons who have some problems with remembering or focusing attention that contribute to difficulty in doing their daily activities.

 “Remembering” refers to the use of memory to recall incidents or events.
 It means the individual can bring to mind or think again about something that has taken place in the past (either the recent past or further back).
 With younger people, remembering is often associated with storing facts learned in school and being able to retrieve them when needed.
-Remembering should NOT be equated with memorizing or with good or bad memories
+Remembering should NOT be equated with memorizing or with good or bad memories.

 “Concentrating” refers to the use of mental ability to accomplish some task such as reading, calculating numbers, learning something.
 It is associated with focusing on the task at hand in order to complete the task.